Yoga began for me in 2005 and is my daily practice and an integral part of life.

 In addition to the sound of the breath, visual focus points (dristi) help ensure mental focus.
 Visual focus points where the eyes rest during the practice, are defined for every posture.
 Most often it is the nose but it can also be the navel, thumbs, big toes or the distance.

 In the beginning it is necessary to get instructions from a teacher, either in a class or one-to-one.
 Gradually learning the postures and the sequence by heart so that you can practice independently (called “Mysore style”).
-When a group practice together “Mysore style”, the teacher will give instructions and guide the students one-to-one, and you will gradually be introduced to new postures when you are physically and mentally ready.
+When a group practice together “Mysore style”, the teacher will give instructions and guide the students one-to-one, and gradual introduction to new postures is given when you are physically and/or mentally ready.

 Traditionally, days with full or new moon are days of rest.

-Ashtanga Yoga originates in India.
-In the 1930s Sri K. Pattabhi Jois (Guruji) and his teacher Sri Tirumalai Krishnamacharya deciphered an old writing, Yoga Korunta, by the sage Vamana Rishi.
+Yoga originates in India.
+In the 1930s Sri Tirumalai Krishnamacharya deciphered an old writing, Yoga Korunta, by the sage Vamana Rishi.
 The work accentuates the importance of vinyasa, describes sequences of postures (asanas) and other aspects of yoga philosophy and practice (e.g. bandhas, dristi and mudras).
-Together with other classical yoga writings such as Patanjali’s Yoga Sutra, Bhagavad Gita and Hatha Yoga Pradipika the interpretation of Yoga Korunta constitutes the foundation of Ashtanga Vinyasa Yoga.
-Because Guruji thought that this practice was the most original form of yoga – the Ashtanga yoga explained by Patanjali in the Yoga Sutra – he gave it the name Ashtanga Vinyasa Yoga.
+Together with other classical yoga writings such as Patanjali’s Yoga Sutra, The Bhagavad Gita and The Hatha Yoga Pradipika, the interpretation of Yoga Korunta constitutes the foundation of Ashtanga Vinyasa Yoga.